DessimozLab/foldtree2/README.md

 # FoldTree2: Maximum Likelihood Phylogenetic Tree Inference from Protein Structures

 FoldTree2 is a Python package and toolkit for inferring phylogenetic trees from protein structures using maximum likelihood methods.
-It provides tools for converting protein structure files (PDBs) into graph representations, encoding structural alignments, and building phylogenetic trees based on structural data.
+It provides tools for converting protein structure files (PDBs) into graph representations, deriving structural alignments, and building phylogenetic trees based on structural data.

 ## Features
 - **PDB to Graph Conversion:** Convert protein structures into graph-based representations suitable for machine learning and phylogenetic analysis.